There

 With PublishAmerica, the first thing you do after signing the contract is answer and return an author questionnaire (same as a commercial publisher) to be sent with the full manuscript.
 Then they run a grammar/spell check.
 If the manuscript is covered in green and red underlines, the manuscript is sent back and the author asked to clean it up.
 Some go onto the PAMB and ask why the manuscript has all these green lines and kind souls (like Carol Troestler) offer to help them to tidy up their work (Ann recently assisted a colleague with a commercially published book, for which she was paid).

 PA do a light edit, format the book interior and send it back to the author, who's given a fortnight to proofread.
 When all the editing is finished, the pdf file is sent to the cover art department.
 The cover is then sent to the author for approval.
 Once approved, a release date is set and the book goes on sale on the PA website.
-Six weeks later, the book appears on
+Six weeks later, the book appears on Amazon and eventually is offered for sale on forty or more book selling websites.

 No costs to the author are incurred from start to finish.
 The author is offered a once only opportunity to buy the books at a discount of 55%.
 I don't know how many books need to be bought to qualify at the present moment.
 The will be given the chance to buy at lower discounts for set numbers of books at a later date.

 About ISBNs: Both PA and Lulu buy the ISBNs in bulk and are the owners of those numbers.
 They are free to the authors.
 When the books appear online, the publisher is attributed to the ISBN holder, i.e., PA and Lulu.
-If self-publishers want to own the ISBN and appear on
+If self-publishers want to own the ISBN and appear on Amazon as the publisher, they have to buy the ISBN at the rate set by Bowker.
+Similarly, if self-publishers want their book to appear on sellers' websites other than Amazon, they have to pay for distribution.

 The difference between the two companies: one does all the work at no charge; the other does none of the work and charges if self-publishers require assistance.